Portion/Yield:Makes 1 large 25cm x 11cm loaf or 4 x smaller loaves 14cm x 10cm

-Inhale a deep breath of air; the aroma of freshly baked Banana and Date Loaf caresses your nose and all your senses.
+There is no smell better than home baking.
+Inhale and take a deep breath, the aroma of freshly baked banana loaf caresses your nose and all your senses.
 My mouth starts to water and the memories come flooding back as if it was yesterday.
-I have wonderful memories of my mother baking this Banana and Date loaf.
+I have wonderful memories of my mother baking this banana and date loaf.
 I always speculated that she secretly detested cooking for us but she loved baking.
 It offered her a sense of therapy and an opportunity to escape the day-to-day grind.
 We never let the loaf go to waste as we where like vultures waiting for it to come out of the oven.
 While it was still hot we would start to slice it and enjoy this incredibly delicious and fragrant creation.
 I normally ended up with a sore tummy; mum did say do not eat warm cake, but I never listened.

 Today I did it again, started gorging on the hot loaf as soon as it came out of the oven and yes, you guessed correctly history has repeated itself all over again.

 Strangely I have met quite a few people who can not stand bananas.
-Ross is one of those people.
+Mr P is one of those people.
 I did try and tempt him with my lovely creation but he was just not going to give it a go, it’s his loss not mine.

 - 125g unsalted butter